Mikaela Banes: Influence

-Books

-In the novelization for Transformers: Dark of the Moon, Sam remembers being dumped by Mikaela, and fears the same will happen with his new girlfriend, Carly Spencer.

-Video games

-Mikaela made appearances in Transformers: The Game and Transformers: Revenge of the Fallen.
-In both games, she is a non-playable character.
-Rather, several "missions" in the game revolve around the Transformers reaching her and Sam to either save them or get their help.
+Reception

+According to Comic Book Resources, "as the female lead in the first two Transformers movies, Mikaela Banes falls short in nearly every conceivable way. the movies attempt to feign agency for Fox's character by making her a mechanic but only end up using this occupation as an excuse to include objectifying shots of the character."

 Titan Magazines

 Note: The information in italics occurs in the alternate storyline where Megatron won the battle for the Allspark.

 Mikaela was a member of the Autobot resistance to the Decepticon takeover in Twilight's Last Gleaming, Part: 1 by Titan Magazines.
 She snuck into the Sector 7 page in an attempt to free the frozen Optimus Prime.
 In part 3, Bumblebee attempted to take on Megatron in the Sector 7 base as Mikaela attempted to free Optimus Prime, but she was attacked by Frenzy.
 In part 4, Mikaela frees Optimus Prime and freezes Frenzy just as Bumblebee gets some unexpected help fighting Megatron by the arrival of Elita One, Skyblast and Strongarm.